XmasRights/XmasRights.github.io/_posts/2017-02-06-ChickenNuggets.md

 typealias Nuggets = SearchNode<Int>
 let start  = Nuggets(0)
 {% endhighlight %}
+`typealias` essentially just tells swift to substitute one type name for another, meaning we can do much less writing and explain everything in a much more descriptive way.
+I could quite easily use Ints for this, but we're talking about food here, if we can call a Nugget a Nugget, why not do just that? 😉

 ### Actions
 There are many ways to generate an Array of actions.
 I've opted for a function that creates the list and returns it, like so: